The Democratic Party is governed by committees of registered Democrats, from the national level down to state and community-level.

 - More frequent meetings of the full committee membership

-- Other reforms designed to increase participation and prevent corruption
+- Increased financial disclosure, and other reforms designed to increase participation and prevent corruption

 What are our goals for the future?